 Soccer is art and it is supposed to be fun —and, even though you rehearsed the act multiple times, you don’t always know how the show will go.

 Sometimes the actors “hit it out of the park” and sometimes they get “stage fright.”
 That’s art.
 We are not a factory that can set the machinery to a certain level and boom, here we go “the player is in the box.”

 It doesn’t work that way in my opinion.

-Diane Scavuzzo: Why is it hard for Americans to understand the player development is a journey not a one-season experience?
+Diane Scavuzzo: Why is it hard for Americans to understand the player development is a journey, not a one-season experience?

 Eddie Loewen: I think that Americans are so used to instant gratification.
-Everything has to happen right away and if it doesn’t happen, than parents feel that moving to another club is the solution — especially when people spend a lot of money for their child’s soccer development — the expectations are higher and results are expected immediately.
+Everything has to happen right away and if it doesn’t happen, then parents feel that moving to another club is the solution — especially when people spend a lot of money for their child’s soccer development — the expectations are higher and results are expected immediately.